 Single roller blinds are the most popular style of blinds and they’re also the most commonly concealed.
 They can be concealed in a ceiling or wall and can be fitted to have the blind facing towards the room or the window.
 For standard windows, floor-to-ceiling glazing, and sliding or bi-fold doors, a concealment box can be used to hide single roller blinds.

 If you’re thinking of a single-blind installation, consider:

 - Whether a single blind with no side channels will be large enough for the window

 - If it needs to be installed towards the room or window

 - Whether you want an electric blind, and whether provisions will need to be made for this

 - If it needs to be combined with a recessed curtain track

-Bedrooms, home cinema rooms, and any other space in your home where you want maximum darkness, require blackout blinds.
-A standard roller blind will have approximately a 20mm gap either side which can let light through around the edges.
+Bedrooms, home cinema rooms, and any other space in your home where you want maximum darkness to require blackout blinds.
+A standard roller blind will have approximately a 20mm gap on either side which can let light through around the edges.

 A concealment system with 50mm-deep frames will reduce these gaps.
 Certain styles of blackout blinds may need side channels and these can be contained within the side frames by leaving a slot for operating the blinds.